 Thankfully, we have two excellent guides that tell you all you need to know about both matt and gloss finishes, and we highly recommend reading them when you’re done here.

-We are however going to go over the most important features of each, starting with the…
+We are, however, going to go over the most important features of each, starting with the…

-Another great thing about choosing matt kitchen cabinets is that they come in a genuinely huge variety of colours, so you’ll have plenty of scope to make your kitchen unique to you and your tastes.
+Another great thing about choosing matt kitchen cabinets is that they come in a genuinely huge variety of colours, so you’ll have plenty of scopes to make your kitchen unique to you and your tastes.

 In contrast to matt, the key characteristic of a gloss finish is shine!
 Because gloss finishes have a very smooth, polished surface, they reflect a huge amount of light, making them very shiny and bright.